swarpatel/Tiktok-Project/README.md

-**Question:**

-How does the data for claim videos and opinion videos compare or differ?
-Consider views, comments, likes, and shares.
+**How does the data for claim videos and opinion videos compare or differ?
+Consider views, comments, likes, and shares.**

 * Videos by banned authors and those under review generally receive significantly more views, likes, and shares compared to videos by active authors.
 However, when a video is viewed, the engagement rate depends more on the video's claim status than the author's ban status.